sankalpsrv/Schematise/README.md

 3. Install requirements via txt file `pip install -r requirements.txt`
 4. run `python main.py` and follow steps

-## Problem
-Lawyers and indeed even laypersons often have to peruse statutes with the aim of identifying requirements, rights and obligations specific to their business function/purpose.

-## Proposed solution
-~### For end users~
-~To provide users with a list of compliance checklists for their user function specific to the enactment and user function they select/provide.~
-~### As reuasable code~
-Considering that LegalRuleML exists as a solution to encode legal statutes into text, reference will be made to its schema for generating the categories for classification.
-I will do so by utilising an LLM based approach to generate ~an initial categorisation of obligations only,~ an entire statute's schema similar to what is described in [this paper](https://scholar.google.com/scholar?cluster=14104070510978091644&hl=en&as_sdt=0,5).

-### Features

-~- Checklist will be relative to the specific user/function they select (encoded as "Actor" in the LegalRuleML format)~ ~- Point in time classification for those aspects of the law which have undergone changes over time so as to provide users a temporal data for the laws that they provide.~
-~- Knowledge graphs will be generated from the XML schema using either the same LLM and in-context learning or parallelly exploring Python libraries for the [same](https://github.com/Accenture/AmpliGraph)~

-- Users can upload text files/pdfs and download schema in XML format.
-- Will allow users to specify parts of the Schema they wish to have consistency in, such as the XML tags for certain terms which are repeated throughout the statute.
-- Users will be able to use either OpenAI, prompt-engineering, RAG, or a fine-tuned model, since each can generate different outputs and have different inference costs.

-### Ethical considerations

-- App shall provide a disclaimer before executing and at the generated results in each case regarding the results not constituting legal advice.
-- No user data will be sought or stored in any place.
-The database integration will store the inference results for each statute ~regardless of user function ("Agent") selected~

 # Roadmap

 1. Develop a script that can take laws in text or PDF format and divide them by sections.